bgeron/sphinxience/README.md

 A Sphinx extension to assist in publishing scientific writing in either HTML or PDF.

 This extension mainly consists of a number of roles and directives, so that you can use most LaTeX macros more easily than writing inline LaTeX in Sphinx.
 This extension will also change the LaTeX output, to conform to what is expected of scientific papers submitted to conferences/journals.
-By default, Sphinxience uses the `article` documentclass in LaTeX, but by following the instructions below, you can tweak every aspect of Sphinxience.
+By default, Sphinxience uses the `article` documentclass in LaTeX, but below there are instructions on how to fork Sphinxience so you can start to tweak every aspect of it.

 Sphinxience is pronounced either like "Sphinx science" or rhyming with "experience".
 It's up to you.